tombaker/csv2shex/docs/about/About.rst

 About csv2shex
 --------------

 Csv2shex is a command-line utility for reading, interpreting, and verifying CSV files formatted according to the DC Application Profile (DCAP) model.
 The utility interprets and normalizes the contents of a CSV file and prints the results to standard output as an aid for debugging.
-The utility also experimentally converts the CSV contents into a YAML representation.
 The ultimate goal of this project is to convert instances of DCAP in CSV into ShEx schemas usable for data validation.

 This project has been undertaken in parallel to, and in support of, a working group of the Dublin Core Metadata Initiative which is creating the DCAP model (@@@add links).